Hadronic molecules: Nonrelativistic effective field theories

 The number of the LO contact terms is larger for the interaction between a pair of $j_\ell=1/2$ and $j_\ell=3/2$ heavy and anti-heavy mesons.
 For each isospin, 0 or 1, in the heavy quark limit, there are four independent interactions denoted as $\langle j_{1\, \ell},j_{2\, \ell},j_\ell|\hat\Ham_I |j_{1\, \ell}',j_{2\, \ell}',j_\ell \rangle$, where now $j_\ell$ can take values 1 or 2

 The relevant combinations of these constants for a given heavy meson pair can be worked out by changing the basis by means of a unitary transformation (see, e.g.,~\cite{Ohkoda:2012rj,Xiao:2013yca}):

 where $j_1$ and $j_2$ are the spins of the two heavy mesons, $J$ is the total angular momentum of the whole system, and $s_{1\,c}$ and $s_{2\,c}$ are the spins of the heavy quark.

+Consider two mesons $A$ and $B$; each of them is not a $C$ parity eigenstate, but their linear combination can form $C$ parity eigenstates.
+With the phase convention specified below \eqref{eq:DDstar}, the $C=\pm$ eigenstates of a flavor-neutral system consisting of a pair of mesons are given by

+where $J_A$ and $J_B$ are the spins of the mesons $A$ and $B$, and $J$ is the total spin of the two-body system.

 Noticing that the total spin of the heavy quark and anti-quark $s_{c\bar c}$ is conserved in the heavy quark limit, and combining the meson pairs into eigenstates of $C$-parity, one can obtain the contact terms for the $S$-wave interaction between a pair of $j_\ell=\frac12$ and $\frac32$ heavy and anti-heavy mesons.
 The diagonal ones are listed in Table~\ref{tab:HTcontact}.

 One sees that the linear combinations are different for all channels, and it is not as easy as in case of the $\X$ to predict spin partners for the $\Y$ based on the assumption that it is predominantly a $D_1\bar D$ state.
 The possibility of $S$-wave hadronic molecules with exotic quantum numbers $1^{-+}$ was discussed in~\cite{Wang:2014wga}.
+Here we also give the off-diagonal contact terms.
+There are three channels in each of $1^{--}$, $2^{--}$, $1^{-+}$ and $2^{-+}$ sectors, we label them in each sector listed in Table~\ref{tab:HTcontact} from top to bottom as 1, 2, and 3.
+Then the off-diagonal contact terms for the $1^{--}$ sector are